mt-akar/bottom_nav_layout/README.md

  - Page state preservation
  - Lazy page loading
  - Page backstack

-# When should I use it?
-You should use `bottom_nav_layout` when
- - You have a bottom nav bar
- - You don't want to deal with boilerplate code that coordinates bottom nav bar and app's top level destinations.
+If you don't want to deal with boilerplate code that coordinates bottom nav bar and app's top level destinations, you should use `bottom_nav_layout`.
- - You want optional, extra features.

 # Installation
 This package hasn't been released.
 Therefore the installation is directly from github.
 Add the following code to your `pubspec.yaml` file.